Occupational Therapy

 Organisation and Planning

-Development of sequencing and planning for many daily tasks such as getting dressed, packing a school bag
+Development of sequencing and planning for self care routines and daily tasks

 Self Care